“We cannot avoid suffering but we can choose how to cope with it, find meaning in it, and move forward with renewed purpose.” – Viktor Frankl

 “Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.” – American Psychological Association

-Emotional stress and sadness are common in people who are experiencing chronic and serious illness.
-Feelings of fear, anger, resentment, frustration, anxiety, grief, sadness, and guilt tend to deplete our energies and many of these same emotions and others may also run in the background of our thoughts without us being aware of them, draining our body and mind sometimes affecting our heart rhythms by increasing stress, and further pressing us into debilitating emotional states.
+Emotional stress is common in people who are experiencing chronic and serious illness.
+Feelings of fear, anger, resentment, frustration, anxiety, grief, sadness, and guilt tend to deplete our energies.
+Many of these same emotions and others may also run in the background of our thoughts without us being overtly aware of them, draining our body and mind sometimes affecting our heart rhythms by increasing stress, and further pressing us into debilitating emotional and physical states.

 Engaging in proven complimentary activities and alternative practices may help reduce stress, and boost our physical, mental, emotional, and spiritual energies.
-When we are functioning with higher internal resources, we can regulate our emotions more effectively to avoid overreacting, think clearly to problem solve, modify our responses, enlarging our capacity to prepare, engage and recover after a challenging event.
+When we are functioning with higher internal resources, when we can adapt various ways in which we spirituality-mentally-emotionally-physically “experience” our illness, we may better effectively regulate our emotions to avoid overreacting, improve the clarity of our thinking to problem solve, modify, and adapt our responses, enlarging our capacity to prepare, engage and recover after a challenging event.

 These resource booklets provide a brief overview of some alternative and complementary mental, physical, emotional, and spiritual practices/activities that may help people renew energies to reduce stress, increase resilience, and improve quality of life.
 Topics you’ll find in these booklets:

 Mental & Spiritual Practices